excelsioro/Drought-Index/README.md

 # Drought-Index
-Project to practice reproducible research practices
+A repository for a project to practice reproducible research practices